futurity & fall horse show

 AOTS (AMATEUR OWNED, TRAINED AND SHOWN) CLASSES

-Shavings ($8/bag) and straw ($5/bale) will be available for purchase on the showgrounds or may be pre-ordered on the entry form.
-Pre-paid bedding will be delivered to your stall by 9:00 am, Wednesday, September 7.
+Shavings ($11/bag) and straw ($7/bale) will be available for purchase on the showgrounds or may be pre-ordered on the entry form.
+Pre-paid bedding will be delivered to your stall by 9:00 am, Wednesday, September 6.
 Exhibitors may bring their own bedding if they wish, but delivery or sale of bedding by other vendors is NOT permitted.
-Please contact Stabling Manager Bill Tressler at 517-521-3515 or email@example.com if you have any questions regarding bedding.
+You may arrange to have your stalls pre-bedded prior to your arrival for a fee of $12 per stall.
+Please include this on your entry form.
+Please contact Stabling Manager Bill Tressler at 517-521-3515 or firstname.lastname@example.org if you have any questions regarding bedding.

-Box seats (if permitted) will be in compliance with any health guidelines in effect at the time of the show.
 Box seats may be reserved on a first come, first served basis at a cost of $125 per bench or $275 for a 3-bench section.
 Each padded bench seats approximately 10 people.
-For reservations, please contact Muriel Herrick at 248-685-0818 or firstname.lastname@example.org before August 24, 2022.
+For reservations, please contact Muriel Herrick at 248-685-0818 or email@example.com before August 23, 2023.

 Camping at the showgrounds is $100 for the entire show if pre-paid, or $150 if purchased at show or $50/night without camping permit.
 Anyone connecting to water and/or electricity is expected to purchase a camping permit and have it prominently displayed in their camping unit.
 Those found in violation will be charged $50 per night.
 Prepayment of camping fees is encouraged.